Although fundraising or financing is the most sought-after goal of any campaign – there are several other benefits of crowdfunding to consider.

 To your average journo, crowdfunding is full of unique and inspiring human interest stories.
 It is the place to find innovators, entrepreneurs, and The Next Big Thing.

-Press coverage in forms of blogs, print publication or a feature story will create lasting brand awareness.
+Press coverage in form of blogs, print publications, or a feature story will create lasting brand awareness.

 Reports are hungry for good stories.

 Everybody wants to be a part of a success story and you might just find yourself with free PR and a wealth of eager backers.